SanjeevaRDodlapati/QeMLflow/docs/FRAMEWORK_INTEGRATION_GUIDE.md

-# ChemML Framework Integration Guide
+# QeMLflow Framework Integration Guide

 **Updated for New Categorical Organization (June 2025)**